 The NCHN is a national association of health networks and strategic partners.
-Our mission is to support and strengthen health networks through collaboration, networking, leadership development, and education.
+Our mission is to support and strengthen health networks.

 NCHN will be a dynamic, progressive, and nationally recognized professional association that is relevant for health networks regardless of stage of development.
 NCHN is characterized by proactively: